Pudendal Neuralgia - Severe Pelvic Pain - Symptoms, Treatments

 Pudendal neuralgia is a relatively unknown cause of severe pelvic pain.

-In my practice, I define it as a pain located in the area of innervation of the pudendal nerve.
+In my practice, I define it as pain located in the area of innervation of the pudendal nerve.
 Pudendal nerve entrapment is an impingement of the pudendal nerve due to scar tissue, surgical supplies, or mesh.
-Pudendal nerve entrapment is, therefore, one of the causes of pudendal neuralgia.
-However, other causes, such as inflammation, spasms of the surrounding muscles, or other nerve diseases, may also be reasons for pain.

 • What is Pudendal Neuralgia for Men?